Radebeul, Germany: What to pack, what to wear, and when to go [2024]

 September

-If you visit Radebeul during September, you may notice that it is relatively cool.
+If you vacation in Radebeul during September, you will probably notice that it is relatively cool.
 Temperatures tend to hover around the 60s F (high 10s C) during the day, while at night they can dip into the low 50s F (single digits C).
-In terms of precipitation, you can expect it to rain occasionally.
+In terms of precipitation, you can expect it to rain sometimes.

 What to wear/what to pack: